-WHEN REQUESTED AND WHERE POSSIBLE AND APPROPRIATE, TFR's SHOULD BE IMPLEMENTED OVER INCIDENT AIRSPACE.
-THE MOST COMMON METHOD OF ESTABLISHING TFR's WILL NORMALLY BE THROUGH MNCC AVIATION DISPATCH.
+WHEN REQUESTED AND WHERE POSSIBLE AND APPROPRIATE, TFR'S SHOULD BE IMPLEMENTED OVER INCIDENT AIRSPACE.
+REQUEST TFR'S THROUGH MNCC AVIATION DISPATCH.

 • AUTHORITY

 The FAA is the only authority that can implement a TFR.
 The authority for agency personnel to request a TFR is found in 91.137 (a) (2).